-St. Rose’s supports children and students who have a varying range of physical disabilities.
+St. Rose’s and St Martin’s support children and students who have a varying range of physical disabilities.
 We are committed to helping every student achieve their optimum level of function.
 We aim to encourage them to develop to their full potential and achieve their ambitions.

 We have a dedicated and skilled team of on-site physiotherapists and occupational therapists who support students with their individual needs.
 Our specialist staff have a good understanding of anatomy, physiology and neurology and are able to apply their expertise to develop individual programmes to help the young people to overcome barriers they may have as a result of their physical impairments.